From Green Books - by Alastair McIntosh & Matt Carmichael

 Hardback, 224 pages, £19.99 / $US30 / $CA35

 8. Download files for publicity (may be freely used): Hi-res picture of Matt & Alastair (2MB), Full cover with side flaps (3MB), Hi-Res front cover (4 MB), Thumbnail front cover (39kb) Illustration only from front cover (4MB)

 10. My old MSc teaching Module Descriptor (do plagiarise!)

-It is an underpinning because it is not sufficient to think of spirituality - that which gives life - as being a mere optional "dimension" or "element".
+Matt and I (Alastair) use the expression - Spiritual Activism - to mean the spiritual underpinning of action for social and ecological justice.
+It is an underpinning, because it is not sufficient to think of spirituality - that which gives life - as an optional "dimension" or "element".
 If activism is not grounded in spirituality it cannot be sustained in the long run: we either burn out or sell out as the oil of life runs low.
-We need replenishment from the wellheads of life itself, and no matter what religious tradition we may or may not be coming from, this re-sourcing is ultimately a question of spirituality.
+We need replenishment from the wellheads of life itself.
+No matter what religious tradition we may or may not be coming from, this re-sourcing is a question of depth psychology and, we argue, ultimately one of spirituality.